-The WESM began operations in Luzon in June 2006 and in the Visayas in December 2010.
+The WESM began operations in Luzon in June 2006, in the Visayas in December 2010 and in Mindanao on June 2021.

-In December 2013, an amended Joint Resolution No. 2 was issued by the DOE, ERC and Philippine Electricity Market Corporation (PEMC) adjusting the WESM Offer Price Cap from Php 62,000 per MWh to Php 32,000 per MWh.
+In December 2013, an amended Joint Resolution No. 2 was issued by the DOE, ERC and Philippine Electricity Market Corporation (PEMC) adjusting the WESM Offer Price Cap from Php 62,000.00 per MWh to Php 32,000.00 per MWh.
 This price cap is provisional and shall be subject to public consultations and review by the WESM Tripartite Committee.

-In May 2014, the ERC issued Resolution No. 8, Series of 2014, to implement an interim secondary price cap of Php 6,245 per MWh, which will be imposed when the rolling average market price over a 72-hour period (3 days) equal to or exceed Php 8,186 per MWh.
-In December 2014, this was adopted as a permanent pre-emptive mitigating measure where imposition of such will be triggered when the rolling average market price over a 168-hour period (or 7 days) equal to or exceed Php 9,000 per MWh.
+In May 2014, the ERC issued Resolution No. 8, Series of 2014, to implement an interim secondary price cap of Php 6,245.00 per MWh, which will be imposed when the rolling average market price over a 72hour period (3 days) equal to or exceed Php 8,186.00 per MWh.
+In December 2014, this was adopted as a permanent pre-emptive mitigating measure where imposition of such will be triggered when the rolling average market price over a 168-hour period (or 7 days) equal to or exceed Php 9,000.00 per MWh.
 A Petition for Declaratory Relief with Application for Temporary Restraining Order (TRO) and Writ of Preliminary Injunction has been filed by the Philippine Independent Power Producers Association, Inc. (PIPPA) with the RTC of Pasig on the ground that the resolutions made by ERC are invalid and void.
 The Regional Trial Court of Pasig denied the Application for TRO.
 On November 6, 2014, PIPPA withdrew its application for the issuance of a Writ of Preliminary Injunction and submitted the case for decision.
+In May 2017, the ERC issued Resolution No. 04, series of 2017 entitled "A Resolution Adopting Amendments to the Pre-emptive Mitigating Measure in the WESM".
+Under this resolution, the ERC approved and adopted the setting of a recalculated Cumulative Price Threshold level at Php1,080,000.00 equivalent to the Generated Weighted Average Prices over a rolling 5-day period or one hundred twenty (120) - hour trading interval in WESM.
+In 2021, the ERC issued Resolution No. 7, series of 2021 which amended ERC Resolution No. 4, Series of 2017.
+Under this 2021 Resolution, the ERC approved and adopted a shorter rolling average period from one hundred twenty (120) hours or five (5) days to seventy-two (72) hours or three (3) days.